moua0061/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+    Tokens is used for special access for clients.
+It is a special key made specifically generated for that special user/client that logs in with the correct credentials.

 2. What steps can you take in your web apps to keep your data secure?
+    I can make a private route to wrap my route path to secure my data and pass the props that I want with it.
+And leave all the public routes that users can see, public.

 3. Describe how web servers work.
+    Web servers are computers that stores codes for the website and host our sites/apps.
+The server serves the web it receives from your project code.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    C - create; uses POST method to create a new data in the API R - read; uses GET method to get read the data from the API U - update; uses PUT method to edit the data in the API D - delete; uses DELETE method to delete the data in the API